iamhosen/ai-committer/README.md

-Here’s the updated documentation using ``` instead of triple backticks for code:

 # AI Committer

 **AI Committer** is a lightweight CLI tool designed to help developers generate professional, AI-powered git commit messages with customizable options.
 It supports various AI providers, models, and commit types, making it a versatile addition to your development workflow.